 In April 2022, the Utility purchased approximately \$340 million in wildfire liability insurance coverage for the period from April 1, 2022 to April 1, 2023, at a cost of approximately \$263 million.
 Additionally, the Utility purchased approximately \$600 million in wildfire liability insurance in August 2022 for the period from August 1, 2022 to August 1, 2023, at a cost of approximately \$516 million.
 The Utility's wildfire liability insurance is subject to an initial self-insured retention of \$60 million.
-In April 2023, the Utility commuted \$207 million of the \$340 million in wildfire liability insurance coverage running from \$757 million to \$970 million.
+In the six months ended June 30, 2023, the Utility commuted \$207 million of the \$340 million in wildfire liability insurance coverage running from \$757 million to \$970 million.
+PG&E Corporation and the Utility did not procure additional wildfire liability insurance in April 2023 as they move to a program of self-insurance.
+See "Self-Insurance" below.

-In April 2022, the Utility purchased approximately \$725 million in non-wildfire liability coverage for the period from April 1, 2022 to April 1, 2023 at a cost of approximately \$154 million.
+In April 2023, the Utility purchased approximately \$700 million in non-wildfire liability coverage for the period from April 1, 2023 to April 1, 2024 at a cost of approximately \$167 million.
 The Utility's non-wildfire liability insurance is subject to an initial self-insured retention of \$10 million.

-As of March 31, 2023, PG&E Corporation and the Utility had prepaid insurance of \$218 million, reflected in Other current assets on the Condensed Consolidated Balance Sheets.
+As of June 30, 2023, PG&E Corporation and the Utility had prepaid insurance of \$204 million, reflected in Other current assets on the Condensed Consolidated Balance Sheets.